Pumpkin flavored marshmallows are a lot easier to make at home then you think and will beat anything you find at the grocery store.

 I learned to make marshmallows from Alton Brown.
 On an episode of Good Eats, Alton showed how easy it was to make marshmallows by combining the mix of boiled water, corn syrup, and sugar with unflavored gelatin that you beat air into with a stand mixer.

-The two types of sugar - white sugar and corn syrup, help prevent sugar crystals from forming.
+Why This Works - The two types of sugar - white sugar and corn syrup, help prevent sugar crystals from forming.
 If you have ever had grainy fudge or ice cream that has melted and re-frozen, that's the kind of grainy I am talking about.
 We don't want that.

 The magical ingredients of marshmallow making is really the air.
 You need a stand mixer to pump enough air to make the marshmallows light and fluffy.
-A hand mixer would probably tire you out before they were done.
+A hand mixer would probably wear you out before they were done.

 I have had much success with Alton's method - there are others out there.
 I stand by this one and it's the one I use for these pumpkin marshmallows.

-How to Make Pumpkin Flavored Marshmallows
+🎃 How to Make Pumpkin Flavored Marshmallows

 To give marshmallows that pumpkin flavor, I use fresh pumpkin puree that I made myself.
 No pumpkin from a can here.